petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 ## Scheduling Automated Backups and Cleanups

-Determining how frequently backups are created and removed can help protect your data and optimize storage. _Only production environments can have scheduled backups._
+Determining how frequently backups are created and removed can help protect your data and optimize storage.

 !!! warning
    Creating backups while data is actively changing on your Liferay instance risks data inconsistency.
 Configure your backup schedule to kick off during times with reduced activity to mitigate the risk of data inconsistency.
 To ensure a completely consistent backup, coordinate with your database administrator to freeze updates while you perform a [manual backup](./backup-service-overview.md#creating-a-manual-backup), and set it to run at *different times* from the cleanup schedule (`LCP_BACKUP_CLEANUP_SCHEDULE`).